I. Other civil court records issues

 Generally, the policy allows a request for records to be made orally, although it further provides that the records custodian is permitted to require a written request.
 A request “shall identify or describe the records sought with specificity to enable the custodian to ascertain which records are being requested.”
 Any denial of a request must be made in writing.

-Anyone seeking documents should be aware of the Electronic Case Record Access Policy of the Unified Judicial System of Pennsylvania, available at http://www.pacourts.us/assets/files/page-1090/file-837.pdf, which governs access to electronic case information residing in three statewide case management systems: Pennsylvania Appellate Courts Case Management System, Common Pleas Case Management System, and Magisterial District Judge System.
+Anyone seeking documents should be aware of the Electronic Case Record Public Access Policy of the Unified Judicial System of Pennsylvania, available at https://www.pacourts.us/public-records/public-records-policies (last visited Aug.
+27, 2021), which governs access to electronic case information residing in three statewide case management systems: Pennsylvania Appellate Courts Case Management System, Common Pleas Case Management System, and Magisterial District Judge System.

-Section 1251 of the Pennsylvania Coroner’s Act provides that “every coroner, within (30) days after the end of each year, shall deposit all of his official records and papers for the preceding year in the office of the prothonotary for the inspection of persons interested therein.”
+Section 1236-B of the Pennsylvania Coroner’s Act provides that “every coroner, within (30) days after the end of each year, shall deposit all of his official records and papers for the preceding year in the Office of the Prothonotary for the inspection of persons interested therein.”
 Those records are public documents.
-The Pennsylvania Supreme Court has held that Section 1251 does not, however, prevent a court from sealing an autopsy report beyond the statutory term.
+Interpreting the same language of the former Coroner’s Act, which was repealed and replaced by the current Act in 2018, the Pennsylvania Supreme Court held that the Act does not, however, prevent a court from sealing an autopsy report beyond the statutory term.
 In re Buchanan, 880 A.2d 568, 577 (Pa.
 2005).
 The autopsy report may remain sealed if the party seeking closure shows that “the release of the report . . . poses a threat of substantially hindering or jeopardizing the ongoing investigation.”
 Id. at 577-78.

 Divorce hearings are presumptively open but “are the type of proceedings which courts may close to protect the rights of the parties.”
 Katz v.
 Katz, 514 A.2d 1374, 1380 (Pa.
 Super.
 1986); see also R.W. v.
 Hampe, 626 A.2d 1218, 1222 (Pa.
 Super.
 1993) (“Divorce cases present one exception to the general rule of openness.
 The subject matter of divorce litigation serves, in many cases, ‘only to embarrass and humiliate’ the litigants.” (citation omitted)).
 In 2017, the Court of Common Pleas in Allegheny County granted a newspaper’s motion to unseal a divorce action involving an extra-marital affair carried out by a sitting U.S. Congressman.
 See Sally v.
 Edwards, No. FD 16-008377-004 (Allegheny Cty.
 C.C.P.
 Dec.
 3, 2017).